What Is Geofencing? Everything You Need to Know

 - Automatically triggering rewards points at our favorite coffee shop

-- Mobile shopping with curbside delivery or in-store pick up
+- Mobile shopping with curbside pickup or in-store pick up

 - Ordering pizza delivery to a park on a sunny day